 4. Transparency of the atmosphere

 Note: Maximum insolation is received over the subtropical desert, where the cloudiness is the least.
 The equator receives comparatively less insolation than the tropics.
-Generally, at the same latitude, the insolation is more over the continent than over the oceans.
+Generally, at the same latitude, the insolation is higher over the continent than over the oceans.
 In winter, the middle and higher latitudes receive less radiation than in summer.

 Heating and Cooling of the Atmosphere